 In this example, the sender requests that the receiver rejects all email that does not pass DMARC validation and send a report in a aggregate format about the rejection to the specified email address.
 DMARC records follow a "tag-value" syntax and the following chart illustrates some of the available tags.
 From these only the v (version) and p (policy) tags are required for the record.
 3 possible policy (p tag) values are available:

-none: The Domain Owner requests no specific action be taken regarding delivery of messages.
+none: The Domain Owner requests no specific action be taken regarding the delivery of messages.
+This will cause no action to be taken even if there is a hardfail set for SPF.

 quarantine: Mark affected messages as spam and quarantine into Spam Manager if available.